Tax deductibility of company cars: what’s changing in 2026 and beyond

 Combustion engine car ordered in 2025 but delivered in 2026: deductible?

 The end of tax deductibility for company cars with combustion engines applies to purchases and leases from 1 January 2026.
 For a vehicle purchase, the purchase order date is taken into account.
-For a leasing contract, this is based on the contract signature date.
+For a lease, the relevant date is when the contract for the leased vehicle is signed.

 Did you order a combustion engine vehicle in 2025, but will only receive it in 2026?
 You will still benefit from the scheme in force in 2025.
 In this case, the maximum deduction rate will be: